shawntai/j6-app-android-demo/README.md

+# Background
+J6 is a facility management app developed by Siemens.
+Its main functionality currently include displaying work orders, creating new work orders, editing existing ones, and taking attendance.

 # HomePageActivity.kt
 The landing page of the app.
 At the bottom of the screen is an expansive layout where all work orders are shown.
 The layout contains various tabs, each loading a corresponding fragment.
 For example, on tapping “Work Order”, the `WorkOrderFragment` is loaded as so:
 `loadFragment(WorkOrderFragment())`